Everything you need to know about The Ethel.

 Q: What is The Ethel?

-A: The Ethel is a new, free newsletter sent twice per month, and online community inspired by AARP’s amazing founder, Dr. Ethel Percy Andrus.
-The newsletter comes out in the afternoon on the second and fourth Wednesdays of every month.
+A: The Ethel is a free lifestyle newsletter sent out every Wednesday, and an online community inspired by AARP’s amazing founder, Dr. Ethel Percy Andrus.
 The newsletter celebrates women over 50.
-But whether you’re in your 50s, 60s, 70s, or 80s, you’ll receive the very best stories related to sex, health, beauty, career, and relationships, written by women just like you.
+But whether you’re in your 50s, 60s, 70s, or 80s, you’ll receive the very best stories related to sex, health, beauty, aging, and relationships, written by women just like you.
 You can also enjoy The Ethel right here on aarpethel.com, as well as on Facebook.

 Q: So what is The Ethel's mission?